spacedsweden/shins/source/includes/_sms.md

 `POST /Account/{AccountId}/ActiveNumbers/`

 Purchases a new phone number for your account.
-If a phone number is found for your request, Twilio will add it to your account and bill you for the first month's cost of the phone number.
-If Twilio cannot find a phone number to match your request, you will receive an HTTP 400 with Twilio error code 21452.
-If the number you are trying to purchase requires an identity document on file and you don't have a verified identity document associated with your account, you will receive an HTTP 400 with Twilio error code 21650.
+If a phone number is found for your request, Sinch will add it to your account and bill you for the first month's cost of the phone number.
+If Sinch cannot find a phone number to match your request, you will receive an HTTP 400 with Sinch error code 21452.
+If the number you are trying to purchase requires an identity document on file and you don’t have a verified identity document associated with your account, you will receive an HTTP 400 with Sinch error code 21650.
 See this support article for more details.

 > Body parameter